kavia-common/app-gateway/App2AppProvider/app2appprovider-technical-design.md

 The following interfaces are defined as C++ COM (pure-virtual) contracts in the `WPEFramework::Exchange` namespace.
 Methods return `uint32_t` using WPEFramework `Core::ERROR_*` codes.
 Out parameters are explicitly annotated.

 Note: These are conceptual definitions.
 Exact signatures/namespaces can be aligned with your project’s interface header conventions.
+Type update: `connectionId` is a numeric identifier of type `uint32_t` in all structures, signatures, and flows.

 ```cpp
 namespace WPEFramework {